 The Coalition is governed by a 15-person board of directors that provides leadership and sets the course for our organization’s future.
 Elections for new board members take place in March, and board terms begin on July 1 and last three years.

-Juan Espinoza, assistant vice provost for enrollment management and interim director of undergraduate admissions at Virginia Tech in Blacksburg, Virginia, is responsible for providing functional oversight and strategic direction to the Office of Undergraduate Admissions.
+Juan Espinoza, assistant vice provost for enrollment management and director of undergraduate admissions at Virginia Tech in Blacksburg, Virginia, is responsible for providing functional oversight and strategic direction to the Office of Undergraduate Admissions.

 John Gaines serves as the director of undergraduate admissions at Vanderbilt University in Nashville, Tennessee.
 In his role, Gaines works with admissions officers and oversees the recruitment, evaluation, and selection of students for Vanderbilt’s four undergraduate schools.